 No, you don’t need to go through a medical exam or do labwork to get Super Visa insurance.
 You will only be asked some questions about your health when you apply.

 Be sure to only give honest and accurate answers to each question during the application process.
-If you give false information, your policy could be canceled.
-And if that happens, you risk losing your visa on the whole.
+If you give false information, your policy could be cancelled.
+And if that happens, you risk losing your visa altogether.

 Can you get a refund for Super Visa insurance?